FredrikBergelin/FAF_website/src/backend/templates/views/markdown/moderation.md

 Why was my report dismissed?

-* Reports may get dismissed if they miss critical information (such as a clear description, a replayID, or an accurate timestamp), if the reported offense was found to have occurred, or if they are malicious.
+* Reports may get dismissed if they miss critical information (such as a clear description, a replayID, or an accurate timestamp), if the reported offense was found not to have occurred, or if the report is malicious.

 Why is my ban much longer than another player’s, even though they committed the same offense?